vishgm/PredictingHDDFailuresUsingML/README.md

  ## Go to 'Jupy_Notebook -> hdd_pred.ipnyb' to view source code
  Model:  Random Forest Model using the dataset available on Kaggle

 Thoughts on this model are welcome!
-And big thanks to the Open Source Community & Kaggle!
+And a big thanks to the Open Source Community & Kaggle!

+## Authors:
+* Vishak G, Mehul Shah